HL7/fhir-for-fair/input/pagecontent/FHIRandFAIR.md

-In the cases when metadata information are recorded in the same FHIR resource of the data they describe, data are uniquely identified within the resource by their path ( e.g. Observation.valueQuantity).
+In the cases when metadata information are recorded in the same FHIR resource of the data they describe, data are uniquely identified within the resource either by their path ( e.g.
+Evidence.statistic.modelCharacteristic.value) or by their identifiers (e.g. Questionnaire.item.linkId).

 All the adopted identifiers (see F1 recommendations) should always be included in any resource record that holds data for the resource in